These are the major developments that are going to change Leeds for the better in the coming years, so take a look at what’s going on.

 A new state-of-the-art terminal at Leeds Bradford Airport

-By 2023, Leeds will finally have an airport fitting of the fourth largest city region in the UK.
+By 2023, Leeds will finally have an airport fit to service the fourth largest city region in the UK.
 Leeds Bradford Airport will have a new £150 million terminal building which will bring it right into the 21st century.
 Spread across 366,000 square foot, the new three-storey facility will increase passenger numbers from 4 to 7 million and reduce delays.
 It will be more sustainable and help them to hit the airport’s zero carbon emissions target.

 The new tallest building in Yorkshire